-End of Life and Palliative Care - Explanation and Information Document List
+End of Life and Palliative Care Information Document List

 Major findings from the latest research on hospital palliative care according to study published in the Journal of Hospital Medicine, an official publication of the Society of Hospital Medicine.